rakeshl4/rakeshl4.github.io/data/posts/2025/09/aifoundryagent_mcp_tools.mdx

 date: '2025-09-21'
 tags: ['AI', 'Azure', 'MCP', 'AI Foundry', 'Agents']
 draft: false
-images: ['/static/images/2025-09-20/azure-ai-foundry-mcp.png']
+images: ['static/images/2025-09-21/chat-1.png']
-summary: Learn how to extend Azure AI Foundry Agents with custom MCP (Model Context Protocol) tools to create intelligent agents that can interact with external systems.
-This comprehensive guide walks through building a complete AI assistant solution for Contoso Bike Store, demonstrating MCP tool integration, Azure infrastructure setup, and real-world implementation patterns.
+summary: Modern AI Agents are becoming increasingly powerful, but their true potential is unlocked when they can interact with external systems.
+In my previous post, I discussed how to create MCP (Model Context Protocol) servers and the advantages of using MCP to connect AI models to external tools and data sources vs. traditional function callings.
+In this follow-up post, I will dive into using MCP tools with Azure AI Foundry Agents.
 ---

 Modern AI Agents are becoming increasingly powerful, but their true potential is unlocked when they can interact with external systems.
 In my previous post, [Building MCP Servers with GitHub Copilot](https://binarytrails.com/posts/2025/09/building_testing_mcp_vscode), I discussed how to create MCP (Model Context Protocol) servers and the advantages of using MCP to connect AI models to external tools and data sources vs. traditional function calling.